Shades of gray: Off-grays

-The first recorded use of platinum as a color name in English was in 1918.

 Ash gray

 Displayed in the adjacent image is the color ash gray.

 The color ash gray is a representation of the color of ash; also known (from its name in Latin language) as cinereous.

 The first recorded use of ash gray as a color name in English was in 1374.

 Battleship gray

 The color battleship gray is displayed in the adjacent image.
 It is so called because the color is the shade of gray from the specular micaceous hematite paint used for rustproofing iron and steel battleships.

 The normalized color coordinates for battleship gray are identical to old silver, first recorded as a color name in English in 1905.